Imparting hope in times of need with food, clothing, emergency shelter,

 His ability to develop a vision for growth, budgeting, and forecasting to acquire market share along with the interpersonal skills to manage banking and board relations resulted in unparalleled growth of all of the companies he led.
 Donnie’s dependable track record of success was qualified through numerous sales achievement awards over the years, including the Blue Oval trophy given to top ten percent of Ford dealerships in nation for outstanding customer satisfaction.

 Anita (Nita) Black has 30+ years of business experience which includes consulting, commercial lending, business development, cash budgeting, and strategic planning.
 A native Memphian, she is Past-President of the National Association of Women Business Owners (2009-2011) NAWBO Memphis Chapter.
-She previously served as Secretary/Board Director of The Lisieux Community which is a non-profit serving women surviving prostitution, sex trafficking, and addiction.
+She previously served as Secretary/Board Director of The Lisieux Community which is

 As Assistant Director for Refuge Memphis, Nita works closely with the President/Executive Director in strategy development and strategy implementation.
 She monitors grant opportunities and manages writing of specific grant requests, as approved, and is involved in a support role as needed in the various Refuge Memphis programs.
 Consistent with the 2017-2020 Refuge Memphis strategic plan, she is involved in volunteer education and team-building activities.
 Contingent on receipt of required funding, Nita will be responsible for establishing a social enterprise known as Refuge Thrift Store.
 Proceeds from the sale of Refuge Thrift items will be used to cover operating costs of Refuge Memphis ongoing.